wp-plugins/wp-print-friendly/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 0.4.3.3 =
+Corrects a few errors related to paged posts and further enhances compatibility with View All Post's Pages plugin.

 = 0.4.3.2 =
 Fixes a minor bug in plugin's options retrieval and enhances compatibility with forthcoming View All Post's Pages plugin.